dbrep-tools/dbrep/docs/concepts.md

 It supports 2 modes of work:
-- **Full-refresh** - truncate destination, load every record from source
+- **Full-copy** - truncate destination, load every record from source
 - **Incremental** - find latest *RID* in **Destination**, load increment from **Source**, insert into **Destination**

 Note, that this tool **DOES NOT** support update of existing records by incremental RID (i.e. PK and RID are different fields and RID indicates updates to rows).
 Main reason: it is post-transform, which should be performed by responsible tool.